technovangelist/katacoda-scenarios/apmintro1/step5.md

                     site_span.set_tag('http.status_code', res.status_code)
                     site_span.set_tag('company-site', result['company'])

+*Depending on the width of your browser, lines may be wrapped in an odd way.
+You can change the width of the tutorial pane to see the source code correctly.*

 Notice the new spans that are getting created.

 One span encapsulates the job of getting the initial API request, and a new span is created for each request attempting to grab the homepage of a job's company.